phette23/fishrc/readme.md

 ## To Do

-A lot of [my Bash customizations](https://github.com/phette23/bashrc) haven't been ported to Fish yet.
+Some of [my Bash customizations](https://github.com/phette23/bashrc) haven't been ported to Fish yet.

 - [x] basics of prompt
 - [x] exports